04 Feb The Only Retail Calendar You Need for 2019

 Not only does an ecommerce calendar help keep track of seasonal holidays, special occasions, and major events, but it also can be a useful tool to run fun promotions and provide a great opportunity to connect with your audience.

 - Engagement in social media: engagement is the degree to which a consumer interacts with your brand.
-The compromise between the brand and the users.
-This is based on creating certain loyalty and motivation for our users to defend and feel part of the brand, and in this way they refer us new users.
+This is based on creating certain loyalty and motivation for your users to defend and feel part of the brand, and in this way they refer us new users.

 - Engagement in Marketing: the word engagement comes from English and its literal translation is “commitment”.
 However, the term is used in online marketing to describe the degree of emotional involvement that followers of a company have in social networks with that company.

 - Engagement Rate: what is the Engagement Rate for Facebook?
 Facebook determines this rate as the percentage of people who reacted, shared, clicked or commented on a publication of your page.
 It is the number of people that are interacting with your content with respect to the total number of followers of your page.

 To help you nail your seasonal marketing this year 2019, we have identified five creative campaigns to do yourself.
 Check out these tricks, they are easy and practical… and most importantly: they work!

 The marketing calendar we have created for you covers all the key dates, special occasions, and holidays that you need to know in order to plan ahead for your marketing activities and promotions in 2019: Black Friday, Mother’s and Father’s day, Indian festivals… all the special dates are there!
 You won’t miss anything, we promise.